Ratchet & Clank: Talwyn Apogee

 Talwyn Apogee (voiced by Tara Strong in Tools of Destruction and Quest for Booty, Ali Hillis in Into the Nexus) is a Markazian and the daughter of Max Apogee, a famous explorer known for his research into the Lombax culture.
 When Max vanished, Talwyn continued her father's work in finding the "Lombax Secret", a device said to have been used to eliminate the evil Cragmites from the galaxy.
 Her main base of operations is a space station in the Nundac asteroid ring, where she is accompanied by her guardian warbots Cronk and Zephyr.

 In Tools of Destruction, Ratchet is led to Talwyn after intercepting a message from Emperor Tachyon calling for her death.
 After explaining his situation, Talwyn agrees to help Ratchet in finding the Lombax Secret and overthrowing Tachyon.
 In Ratchet & Clank Future: Quest for Booty, Talwyn journeys alongside Ratchet in his search for Clank.
 She does not physically appear in Ratchet & Clank Future: A Crack in Time, but is seen in Clank's subconscious and is occasionally mentioned on the radio as having requested songs for Ratchet to listen to while flying through space.
 She also appears in the comic book mini-series, as well as Full Frontal Assault as a skin and a full appearance in Into the Nexus.
+Talwyn is also briefly mentioned in Rift Apart, and even appeared in its end credits via cameo appearance.

-In the reimaging movie and game a character named Cora Veralux seems to be Talwyn's counterpart.
+In the re-imaging movie and game, a character named Cora Veralux (voiced by Bella Thorne) seems to be Talwyn's counterpart.

 Cronk and Zephyr

 Cronk and Zephyr (voiced by Daniel Hagen and Paul Eiding respectively) are a pair of war-robots who frequently accompany Talwyn in her adventures.
 Heavily rusted and senile from many years of combat, the pair are often heard bickering to each other and rambling about their past experiences but nonetheless serve as reliable allies in Ratchet and Talwyn's search for the Lombax Secret.
 The pair first appear in Tools of Destruction and make a voice-only cameo in A Crack in Time as they bicker during the credits.
 In All 4 One, Cronk and Zephyr serve as Ratchet's support team by selling him and his allies weapons.
-The both of them are destroyed by Vendra Prog in Into the Nexus, though their ghosts make one final appearance in the post-credit ending.
+The both of them were dead as a result of Vendra Prog killing them in Into the Nexus, though their ghosts make one final appearance in the post-credit ending.